SAP/cf-cli-java-plugin/README.md

      vm-vitals
         Print vital statistics about the Java Virtual Machine running a Java application

-     asprof (recent SapMachine only)
+     asprof (recent SapMachine only, supports --args)
         Run async-profiler commands passed to asprof via --args

+     asprof-start-cpu (recent SapMachine only)
+        Start an async-profiler CPU-time profile recording on a running Java application

+     asprof-start-wall (recent SapMachine only)
+        Start an async-profiler wall-clock profile recording on a running Java application

+     asprof-start-alloc (recent SapMachine only)
+        Start an async-profiler allocation profile recording on a running Java application

+     asprof-start-lock (recent SapMachine only)
+        Start an async-profiler lock profile recording on a running Java application

+     asprof-stop (recent SapMachine only)
+        Stop an async-profiler profile recording on a running Java application

+     asprof-dump (recent SapMachine only)
+        Dump an async-profiler profile recording without stopping it

-     asprof-status
+     asprof-status (recent SapMachine only)
         Get the status of async-profiler on a running Java application

-     start-asprof (recent SapMachine only)
-        Start async-profiler profiling on a running Java application (additional options via --args)

-     start-asprof-cpu-profile (recent SapMachine only)
-        Start async-profiler CPU profiling on a running Java application (additional options via --args)

-     start-asprof-wall-clock-profile (recent SapMachine only)
-        Start async-profiler wall-clock profiling on a running Java application (additional options via --args)

-     stop-asprof
-        Stop async-profiler profiling on a running Java application (additional options via --args)

 OPTIONS:
-   -args                     -a, Miscellaneous arguments to pass to the command in the container, be aware to end it with a space if it is a simple option
+   --app-instance-index      -i [index], select to which instance of the app to connect --args                    -a, Miscellaneous arguments to pass to the command (if supported)
+                                 in the container, be aware to end it with a space if it is a simple option --container-dir           -cd, the directory path in the container that the heap dump/JFR/... file
-   -container-dir            -cd, the directory path in the container that the heap dump/JFR/... file will be saved to -dry-run                  -n, just output to command line what would be executed -keep                     -k, keep the heap dump in the container; by default the heap dump/JFR/... will be deleted from the container's filesystem after been downloaded
-   -local-dir                -ld, the local directory path that the dump/JFR/... file will be saved to -app-instance-index       -i [index], select to which instance of the app to connect
+                                  will be saved to --dry-run                 -n, just output to command line what would be executed --keep                    -k, keep the heap dump in the container; by default the heap dump/JFR/... will be deleted from the container's filesystem after been downloaded --local-dir               -ld, the local directory path that the dump/JFR/... file will be saved to defaults to the current directory
 </pre>

 The heap dumps and profiles will be copied to a local file if `-local-dir` is specified as a full folder path.
 Without providing `-local-dir` the heap dump will only be created in the container and not transferred.